gregbaker/raspberry-pi-cluster/SETUP.md

+# Cluster Setup and Configuration

+The steps here should get a cluster up configured.

 ## Raspbian Setup

 You'll need to hook up to a monitor and keyboard/mouse on one node just to get Raspbian set up so you can connect remotely in the future.